 BE HONEST AND THANKFUL

 After answering these questions, let’s ask God to enlighten us about other times we grieved his heart by compromising our faith.
-Subsequently, repent and be thankful this Thanksgiving for God’s patience, love, and forgiveness.
+Subsequently, repent and be thankful for God’s patience, love, and forgiveness.

 If you read Bathsheba’s story in its entirety (2 Samuel Chapters 11 and 12; 1 Kings Chapters 1 & 2) you see that she left the past behind and grew into a powerful and respected woman in the palace.
 She garnered David and Solomon’s respect.
 Even Nathan, the prophet, entrusted her to help resolve a problem when David was dying.
 (1 Kings Chapter 1) Adonijah, David’s half-brother, recognized Bathsheba’s influence and asked her to intervene for him with the Crown. ( 1 Kings 2: 13-18)